unLomTrois/star-wars-galaxy-3/README.md

 # Discord

-The [Renegades Modding Group Community Discord](https://discord.gg/4xfQ78sPpm) is the best place for you to interact with the community and contributers.
+The [Renegades Modding Group Community Discord](https://discord.gg/4xfQ78sPpm) is the best place for you to interact with the community and contributors.
 Select the Star Wars Galaxy 2 role in the role channel and join us.

 # FAQ